Each GDR represents one share.

 Information on voting results is published on General Shareholders Meeting page of our website.

 Establishing corporate governance in accordance with the international practices is our priority.
-Two Independent Non-Executive Directors (INEDs), one of which is entrusted with the functions of the Chairman of the Board of Directors, of NAC Kazatomprom JSC, represent the interests of minority shareholders.
+Three Independent Non-Executive Directors (INEDs), one of which is the Chairman of the Board of Directors, of NAC Kazatomprom JSC, represent the interests of minority shareholders.
 Certain protections are afforded to minority shareholders of a joint stock company under the Laws of the Republic of Kazakhstan on joint stock companies.
 In addition, the company follows transparency principals and executes timely disclosures to provide equal access for all shareholders and other stakeholders.